-Music, dance and the numerous cultural festivals have always been part of everyday life in Bulgaria.
-And, if Sofia attracts the traveller thanks to its opera, concerts and cultural activities, folklore is still present in smaller cities and towns on the hills, both in local celebrations and in local restaurants and pubs.
+Music, dance and numerous cultural festivals have always been part of everyday life in Bulgaria.
+And, if Sofia attracts the traveler thanks to its opera, concerts and cultural activities, folklore is still present in smaller cities and towns on the hills, both in local celebrations and in local restaurants and pubs.

-The first Bulgarian literary pieces, of a religious inspiration, were written by the end of the IX century by Saint Clement, Bishop of Ohrid, in Preslav.
+The first Bulgarian literary pieces, of religious inspiration, were written by the end of the IX century by Saint Clement, Bishop of Ohrid, in Preslav.
 The most brilliant period of medieval literature dates to the XIV century, in Tarnovo, by the Patriarch Eutimio.
 His disciples, refugees in Russia, contributed to the development of literature in that country, while their own culture vanished away in their own fatherland.